4.9

 ABC Tech

-• Collected, organized, and interpreted large datasets, identifying over 300+ business trends and patterns.
+• Collected, organised, and interpreted large datasets, identifying over 300+ business trends and patterns.

 • Designed and developed 20+ reports, dashboards, and visualizations, effectively communicating crucial data findings to stakeholders.